 2008 | BSc Marine Science, Eckerd College

-Koch H (2016) Evaluating the significance of predator-prey interactions for the evolution and maintenance of sexual reproduction.
+Koch HR (2016) Evaluating the significance of predator-prey interactions for the evolution and maintenance of sexual reproduction.
 PhD Thesis.
 MPI for Evolutionary Biology, Plön.
 119pp.

-2017 DFG Postdoctoral Fellowship, The German Research Foundation (Deutsche Forschungsgemeinschaft)
+2018-2020 DFG Postdoctoral Research Fellowship, The German Research Foundation (Deutsche Forschungsgemeinschaft)

-2012 NSF STEM Teaching Fellowship, IMPACT-LA (Improving Minority Partnerships Across CISE-related Teaching), California State University, Los Angeles
+2011-2012 NSF STEM Graduate Teaching Fellowship, IMPACT-LA (Improving Minority Partnerships Across CISE-related Teaching), California State University, Los Angeles